sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 3.1.
 Platform monitoring and management
 * SmartSwitch design Extends the existing chassis_base class and module_base class as described below.
-* Extend MODULE_TYPE in ModuleBase class with MODULE_TYPE_DPU and MODULE_TYPE_SWITCH to support SmartSwitch
+* Extend MODULE_TYPE in ModuleBase class with MODULE_TYPE_DPU to support SmartSwitch

 #### 3.1.1 ChassisBase class API enhancements
 is_modular_chassis(self):